mesunhlf/UPC-tf/README.md

 tensorflow **1.12rc1**
 easydict **1.6**

-**Faster-RCNN** our code use the repository of [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) for attacking.
-Please install this object detection  and make sure `tools/demo.py` can be run.
-We modify the `lib/nets/network.py` for feeding the tensors in our attacks and other files in `lib` need be copied in root directory.
+**Faster-RCNN** our code uses the repository of [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) as an example to attack.
+(1) please download the repository from [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) and compile the code according to its `README.md`.
+(2) run the `tools/demo.py` to test the installation.
+(3) copy the folder `lib` from `tf-faster-rcnn` into the root directory of `UPC-tf` except `lib/nets/network.py` file, which is uploaded and modified for feeding the tensor in our pipeline.

 ### Run the Code